-A fact of Mthwakazi life in the independent Zimbabwe is that tribalism affects every aspect of our lives; it is largely an unpleasant experience, and the analysis of the world that it makes possible – the ‘politics’ – is so important to us that pro-Mthwakazi politicians have become the princes and princesses of our society.
-However, although all pro-Mthwakazi politicians agree that for the good of the nation, the status quo must be broken, oddly there is absolutely no consensus among them about what the right strategy would be.
+The reality of life in Mthwakazi within an independent Zimbabwe is that tribalism affects every aspect of citizens’ lives; it is an unpleasant experience, and the analysis of the politics it effects is so important to us that Matabeleland movement leaders have become the princes and princesses of our society.
+However, although the different movements agree that for the good of the nation, the status quo must be broken, there is no consensus among them when it comes to the best strategy to be adopted.

 We believe all the pro-Mthwakazi political environment needs right now is a reminder that diverse as the nation is culturally, there has always existed a Mthwakazi consensus on all common needs and desires but our biggest differences lie in how our goals can be achieved.
 Furthermore, we need to understand that change is inevitable but effective change is almost impossible without politics-wide collaboration, cooperation and consensus.

 Fact be told, the dwarfism acquired by many a pro-Mthwakazi socio-political programme today can be easily traced back to a selfish motive.
 Selfishness is a trait we identify with and hate in ZANU PF and the MDC but justify in ourselves.
 Pro-Mthwakazi movements and groups are busy fighting between themselves not out of love of the freedom of the ordinary men and women of the land but a strong desire to protect party interests or status over and above national interests.